 1. Employ documentary storytelling, methods, modes and practices in the production of a short documentary video;

-- Research and screen writing skills for documentary video;
+- Research and screen writing skills for documentary media;

 - Ethical considerations and responsibilities involved with working with people to produce a documentary for the screen;

-- Camera, video and sound recording and production, editing and post production techniques;
+- Camera, video and sound production, editing and post production techniques;

 - Social, political and cultural impacts of documentary modes and practices within historical and contemporary contexts